Wandalen/wTools/module/core/cli_fmt/docs/feature/002_cli_help_template.md

 **Separation principle:** CLI help rendering is domain-specific — it encodes CLI presentation conventions (column alignment, color roles, TTY detection, indent hierarchy).
 This is not general-purpose data formatting.
 The data_fmt crate operates on untyped row/column structures and is domain-agnostic.
 Adding CLI help rendering to data_fmt would impose CLI-domain assumptions on a generic library. cli_fmt already holds the boundary for CLI-specific utilities (see `docs/invariant/001_architectural_boundary.md`).
 The help template belongs here.

-**Dependency architecture:** data_fmt and cli_fmt are parallel crates — neither depends on the other.
+**Dependency architecture:** `data_fmt` and `cli_fmt` are parallel crates — neither depends on the other (see `docs/invariant/001_architectural_boundary.md`, which enforces this boundary alongside the `strs_tools` boundary).
 Both are consumed independently by downstream applications.
 This prevents coupling between domain-specific CLI rendering and generic data formatting.

 **Style/data separation:** The template splits configuration into two independent parameter sets.
 Style parameters (13 fields) control layout and color — indents, column widths, gaps, ANSI color codes, and TTY detection.
 Data parameters hold structured content — binary name, tagline, command groups, global options, and usage examples.
 This separation allows the same content to be rendered with different visual styles without rebuilding the data, and vice versa.